bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

    - Check the **This account is owned by a business** checkbox.
    - Provide your **Business Name**.

+   Checking the **This account is owned by a business** checkbox will automatically filter your plan options to those suited to businesses.
+If you represent a business interested in testing secure sharing using a Free Organization, leave this option unchecked.
 5. In the **Choose Your Plan** section, select which type of Organization to create.
 Options include:
    - **Free:** For testing or personal users to share with 1 other user. **[Learn more](https://bitwarden.com/help/article/about-bitwarden-plans/#free-organizations)**.
    - **Families:** For personal use, to share with family & friends. **[Learn more](https://bitwarden.com/help/article/about-bitwarden-plans/#families-organizations)**.